WES School Clubs and Activities

 Robotics

-Meeting Day: Thursday
+Meeting Day: Thursday - After School

 The WES Robotics Club is a club for a select number of fourth and fifth grade scholars that is sponsored by the Sandy Springs Education Force.
 Scholars bring LEGO Spike, Vex, Scratch, Makey Makey, and Drones to life through coding.
 Scholars will learn how to apply the skills they learn to real world situations and how they can use robotics to enhance their educational career.
 They will work on projects they can present at the North Spring High School STEAM Showcase in March.
 This club is lead by both Ms. Foster and Ms. Sackellares.